No Matter Our Culture or Heritage, All People are Drawn to the Mountaintop

 The wind howls but the mountain remains still – Japanese Proverb

 Since ancient times, Haleakalā* has been and remains a sacred place.
-Nā Akua* inhabit this mountain where ceremonies are still conducted by kahuna* and kupuna*.
+Nā Akua* inhabit this mountain where kahuna* and kupuna* still conduct ceremonies and rituals.

 Haleakalā has held a central place in Hawaiian culture and spiritual life for nearly 1000 years.
 When Polynesian seafarers arrived here and first glimpsed the beauty of this mountain.

 What they saw was a shield volcano*, rising to 10,023 feet.
 Crowned with a lei* of billowy clouds and a beautiful valley at her crown.
 The valley is about 7 miles long and 2 miles wide.
-It has a drop of 2,600 feet from the summit to the far, eastern end, called Paliku.
+It drops 2,600 feet from the summit to the far, eastern end, called Paliku.

 The National Park Service and countless generations joined hands in the spirit of laulima*, for the stewardship of this magnificent wilderness starting in 1916.